 HOW TO MAKE CHOCOLATE CHIP PUMPKIN SOURDOUGH WAFFLES

-- Prepare your homemade buttermilk by mixing 1 cup milk with 1 tablespoon lemon juice and allow to sit for about 10 minutes.
+- Prepare your homemade buttermilk by mixing 1 cup of milk with 1 tablespoon of lemon juice and allow to sit for about 10 minutes.

 - Separate the egg whites and egg yokes in different bowls.

 - In a large mixing bowl combine flour, nutmeg, cinnamon, salt, sugar, baking soda, and baking powder.